David Lumsden (musician): Life and career

 Lumsden was born in Newcastle upon Tyne on 19 March 1928.
 He was educated at Dame Allan's School in Newcastle, and Selwyn College, Cambridge, where he was organ scholar from 1948 to 1951.
 He studied with Boris Ord and Thurston Dart, graduating Bachelor of Arts in 1950 and Bachelor of Music in 1951.
 That year he married Sheila Daniels.

 After leaving Cambridge, Lumsden held a succession of church appointments.
-He was assistant organist of St John's College, Cambridge, 1951–53; organist and choirmaster, St Mary's Church, Nottingham, 1954–56; and director of music and rector chori, Southwell Minster, 1956–59.
+He was assistant organist of St John's College, Cambridge, 1951–53; organist and choirmaster, St Mary's Church, Nottingham, and, piano teacher in Nottingham, 1954–56; and director of music and rector chori, Southwell Minster, 1956–59.
 In 1956 he took his PhD, with a dissertation on Elizabethan lute music, a subject on which the Oxford Dictionary of Music ranks him as an authority.

 Following his church career, Lumsden became fellow, organist and choirmaster of New College, Oxford and a lecturer in the faculty of music, University of Oxford 1959–76; Grove's Dictionary of Music and Musicians says of his time there, "He inherited … a choir of high reputation and added to its lustre, as was evidenced by the choir's unusually diverse repertory, its recordings and its impact on audiences during two tours of the USA (1973 and 1975)".
 He was director of music at Keele University, 1958–59, and professor of harmony at the Royal Academy of Music (RAM), London, 1959–61.